 Improved customer satisfaction

-McDonalds is known for its french fries.
-Imagine your frustration if you visited their restaurant at lunchtime and they didn’t have any fries to go with your McChicken sandwich.
+McDonald’s is known for its French fries.
+Imagine your frustration if you visited the restaurant at lunchtime and it didn’t have any fries to go with your McChicken sandwich.
 Chances are, customers have the same expectations for your store.
-They turn up expecting items to be in stock.
+They turn up expecting a number of items to be in stock.

 More informed pricing decisions

 It makes sense to invest in products that return the most revenue for your store.
-An ABC analysis is a great way to uncover that because “it ensures you know exactly what products are on the shelves and in your warehouse,” Jara Moser, digital marketing manager at Shopventory says.
+An ABC analysis is a great way to uncover that because “it ensures you know exactly what products are on the shelves and in your warehouse,” says Jara Moser, digital marketing manager at Shopventory.

 “By categorizing products based on their value and usage, you have greater insight into what slow-moving products you’re losing money from, so you can discount them and make room for more profitable products.”